By Nick Touran, Ph.D., P.E., 2012-02-19 , Updated 2024-06-02 , Reading time: 8 minutes

 Besides avoiding plutonium, Thorium has additional self-protection from the hard gamma rays emitted due to U-232 as discussed above.
 This makes stealing Thorium based fuels more challenging.
 Also, the heat from these gammas makes weapon fabrication difficult, as it is hard to keep the weapon pit from melting due to its own heat.
 Note, however, that the gammas come from the decay chain of U-232, not from U-232 itself.
 This means that the contaminants could be chemically separated and the material would be much easier to work with.
 U-232 has a 70 year half-life so it takes a long time for these gammas to come back.

-The one hypothetical proliferation concern with Thorium fuel though, is that the Protactinium can be chemically separated shortly after it is produced and removed from the neutron flux (the path to U-233 is Th-232 -> Th-233 -> Pa-233 -> U-233).
+The one hypothetical proliferation concern with Thorium fuel though, is that the Protactinium can be chemically separated shortly after it is produced and removed from the neutron flux (the path to U-233 is Th-232 → Th-233 → Pa-233 → U-233).
 Then, it will decay directly to pure U-233.
 By this challenging route, one could obtain weapons material.
-But Pa-233 has a 27 day half-life, so once the waste is safe for a few times this, weapons are out of the question.
+But Pa-233 has a 27 day half-life, so once the material has been guarded for a few times this and then mixed in with the less pure fuel mix, weapons material would be much harder to produce.
 So concerns over people stealing spent fuel are largely reduced by Th, but the possibility of the owner of a Th-U reactor obtaining bomb material is not.

 Update: See our full page on Molten Salt Reactors for more info.